“His palms are sweaty, knees weak, arms are heavy. There's vomit on his sweater already, mom's spaghetti. He's nervous…”

 1. Alcohol moderation

 It’s possible to manage hangxiety by drinking in moderation.
-Of course, this can be easier said than done, which is why we’ve put together some useful tips on How to Moderate Your Drinking. *Spoiler alert* drinking low and no alcohol is a fantastic approach to cutting down on the booze and thus mitigating hangover anxiety.
+Of course, this can be easier said than done, which is why we’ve put together some useful tips on How to Moderate Your Drinking. *Spoiler alert* drinking low and non-alcoholic drinks is a fantastic approach to cutting down on the booze and thus mitigating hangover anxiety.